Janspiry/distributed-pytorch-template/README.md

      torch.backends.cudnn.benchmark = True
 ```

 2. The project allows custom classes/functions and parameters by configure file.
 You can define dataset, losses, networks, etc. by the specific format.
-Take the `network` as the example:
+Take the `network` as an example:

 ```yaml
 // import Network() class from models.network.py file with args